carrot2803/mangoes-music-bot/ReadMe.md

 # Mangoes - A Discord Music Bot

-Mangoes is a TypeScript-based Discord music bot created by Carrot, a first-year computer science student at the University of the West Indies.
+Mangoes is a TypeScript-based Discord music bot created by Carrot, a first-year Computer Science student at the University of the West Indies(STA).
 The bot was developed to the further the project, increasing my knowledge of bots and the Discord API.

 ## Commands